dbf/django-dpotools/README.md

   are properly validated in terms of logic, yet (i.e. logically wrong combinations of choices are possible).

-License (Bootstrap, jQuery, popper.js): MIT, for (C) cf. resp. files
+License (Bootstrap, jQuery, popper.js, DataTables): MIT, for (C) cf. resp. files
 License (django-dpotools): EUPL-1.2 [3]

 Similar open source projects that i know of (but did not try yet):